benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 * JS/CSS Framework only load if block is being used on the post and page
 * Quality support service

+== Technical background for page speed ==

+Gutentor just does not help you to create your site more beautiful and quickly but it made your page speed much faster.
+Here are some technical reasons behind it.

+* Develop keeping in mind for Page Speed.
+* Gutentor creates a single minified CSS file for only used Gutentor blocks in the editor, for normal to advanced landing pages it is less than 50kb, for a simple page design 20kb or even less.
+* Unnecessary resources CSS/JS never loaded on your page.
+* Full control to choose which resources to load or not.
+* Proper utilization of transients API.
+* Dynamic content loading whenever needed.
+* Google fonts load only if it is being used and unique font family/weight with a single request.
+* In build Optimization options on [Gutentor Global Options](https://www.gutentor.com/documentation/article/global-options/).
+* Compatible with Optimization/Cache Plugins.

 == ADVANCED PAGE BUILDING GUTENBERG BLOCKS INSIDE GUTENTOR ==

 Gutentor Blocks are categorized on 5 different types: